Frequently Asked Questions About POIs

 A: We don’t recommend doing this because the pass-through traffic would skew the data in your ZDOS™ every other day of the year.
 The best solution to measure this event would be through a dynamic visualization rather than mapping a POI for this street.

-Q: Can we map a POI for a boat launch or other specific access point where we'd like to see visitation numbers?
+Q: Can we map a POI for a boat ramp or other specific access point where we'd like to see visitation numbers?

-A: We don't recommend it.
-The area needs to be large enough that geolocation sensitivity will capture visitation to that area specifically.
+A: No. The area needs to be large enough that geolocation sensitivity will capture visitation to that area specifically.
 Also, you will need to consider app usage within that specific area.
 Since Zartico geolocation data is captured by location sharing in app usage, visitors are observed when they are using and sharing their location within that area.

 Q: What if I want to track a POI that is in a dead zone or has very poor cell reception?